bbatsov/projectile/doc/projects.md

 find other files based on the extension.

-For the full control of finding related files, `:related-files-fn` option with a custom function can be used.
+For the full control of finding related files, `:related-files-fn` option with a custom function or a list of custom functions can be used.
 The custom function accepts the relative file name from the project root and it should return the related file information as plist with the following optional key/value pairs:

 | Key    | Value                                                         | Command applicable                                                              |
 |--------|---------------------------------------------------------------|---------------------------------------------------------------------------------|